 What is the typical dental assistant salary in South Dakota?

-Dental assistant salary in South Dakota differs somewhat from the national average, as is shown in the data table below.
+The U.S. Bureau of Labor Statistics states that dental assistant salary in South Dakota differs somewhat from the national average, as is shown in the data table below.

 |Sioux Falls, SD MSA||Hourly||$13.47||$18.22||$25.82|